hibbitts-design/grav-skeleton-open-publishing-space/pages/06.readme/default.md

 <hr>

 Want to no longer display this page on your site?
-Delete the page "Read Me" on your [Pages panel](../../admin/pages) or set the page's `Published` option under the `Options` Tab to `Yes`.
+Delete the page "Read Me" on your [Pages panel](../../admin/pages) or set the page's `Published` option under the `Options` Tab to `No`.